opentargets/genetics-colocalisation/README.md

 find $DATADIR -name "*_SUCCESS" | wc -l find $DATADIR -name "*_SUCCESS" -delete

-# Update to the latest fine-mapping path before running
 mkdir -p $DATADIR/finemapping
+# NOTE: Should update to the latest fine-mapping path before running
-gsutil -m cp gs://genetics-portal-dev-staging/finemapping/211221_merged/top_loci.json.gz $DATADIR/finemapping/top_loci.json.gz
+gsutil -m cp gs://genetics-portal-dev-staging/finemapping/220228_merged/top_loci.json.gz $DATADIR/finemapping/top_loci.json.gz
-gsutil -m cp -r gs://genetics-portal-dev-staging/finemapping/211221_merged/credset $DATADIR/finemapping/
+gsutil -m cp -r gs://genetics-portal-dev-staging/finemapping/220228_merged/credset $DATADIR/finemapping/

 # Update to the path to the previous coloc release before running
 # The previous coloc file is used to avoid repeating coloc tests that were already done.
 # The "raw" file is best for this, since the "processed" one could have had some tests removed already.
 # But either would work.
-gsutil -m cp -r gs://genetics-portal-dev-staging/coloc/211215_merged/coloc_raw.parquet $DATADIR/ gsutil -m cp -r gs://genetics-portal-dev-staging/coloc/211215_merged/coloc_processed.parquet $DATADIR/
+gsutil -m cp -r gs://genetics-portal-dev-staging/coloc/220127/coloc_raw.parquet $DATADIR/ gsutil -m cp -r gs://genetics-portal-dev-staging/coloc/220127/coloc_processed.parquet $DATADIR/

 # If you are filtering out coloc tests that were previously done (not re-running them)
 # then make sure that the path to the coloc_raw.parquet file is specified in config.yaml.